 Register now and grab your free ultimate anatomy study guide!

-Origins, insertions, innervation and function of the serratus posterior inferior muscle.
+Attachments, innervation and function of the serratus posterior inferior muscle.

 Hey there everyone!
 It’s Matt from Kenhub, and in this tutorial, we will discuss the serratus posterior inferior muscle.
 The serratus posterior muscles are two thin, superficial back muscles which lie above the intrinsic back musculature.
 They are also referred to as spinal costal muscles.
 The serratus posterior muscles are comprised of the serratus posterior superior muscle and the serratus posterior inferior muscle.
 In this short tutorial, we will focus on the serratus posterior inferior muscle or musculus serratus posterior inferior.